 Using a budgeting app such as Mint helps you track your money so you can pay your bills on time and have money left over to put into savings.
 All you need to do is input your monthly bills and expected spending, then link up your bank accounts to the app.
 The app then reminds you to pay your bills and makes suggestions for where to cut back on your spending.
 It doesn't take much to build an emergency fund: even putting in $20 a month is a good start.
 The key to saving is consistency, and a budgeting app like Mint can help remind you to stay on track.

-By depositing a bit of money into a dedicated saving account every month, you can turn an unexpected emergency expense into just another bill that you've dealt with, not a new monster that defines your life.
+By setting aside money every month, you can turn an unexpected emergency expense into just another bill that you've dealt with, not a new monster that defines your life.